Akuli/ghbackup/README.md

 even if GitHub is down or your internet doesn't work.

 **This script does not download the content of the repository itself, only issue and PR comments.**
-That would be unnecessary, because by design, Git repositories are difficult to delete accidentally: every developer has a local clone of the whole repository.
+By design, Git repositories are always somewhat backed up, because every developer has a local clone of the whole repository.

 ## Usage